WillPower3309/awesome-widgets/README.md

 # awesome-widgets
-A collection of various widgets I've developer for awesomewm
+A collection of various widgets I've developed for awesomewm